mstyslinger/capstone_two/README.md

 * Rwanda - About 12% of water points (91/743) broken
 * Uganda - About 31% of water points (489/1,567) broken

 India accounts for about 60% of the water points in the dataset, and it also has the lowest incidence of broken water points.
-Therefore, 'India' is assigned as the baseline "dummy" variable in a one-hot encoded (for categorical features) dataframe to be fed into the models.
+Therefore, **'India' is assigned as the baseline** "dummy" variable in a one-hot encoded (for categorical features) dataframe to be fed into the models.

 ### Proportion of water points by type of technology - overall and by country:
 <div>
 <P ALIGN=CENTER><img src="images/function_by_tech.png" alt="drawing" width="550"/>  </P>
 </div>

 The most common technology in the dataset is the "Phe 6 Handpump," and the technology is also more or less tied for having the lowest proportion of being broken.
-Therefore, it is assigned as the baseline "dummy" variable in a one-hot encoded (for categorical features) dataframe to be fed into the models.
+Therefore, the **PHe 6 Handpump is assigned as the baseline** "dummy" variable in a one-hot encoded (for categorical features) dataframe to be fed into the models.

 <div>
 <P ALIGN=CENTER><img src="images/function_by_tech_india.png" alt="drawing" width="375"/><img src="images/function_by_tech_malawi.png" alt="drawing" width="375"/>  </P>